BuildTheEarth/docs-website/docs/staff/roles.md

 ### Support Manager

 The Support Manager is the head of BTE support.
-They oversee and manage the Support staff, overlook support applications, create support related materials, and also answer and manage the Ticket Bot system.
+They oversee and manage the Support staff, monitor support applications, create support related materials and also answer and manage the Ticket Bot system.

-* Current Support Manager: @user
+* Current Support Manager: @george112n
-* Responsible Admin: @user
+* Responsible Admin: @Xylotrupes

 ### PR Manager

 The Public Relations Manager handles all major decisions and changes within PR sub-teams and works with team leads on the application process where they are sent out respectively.
 They create and organize workspaces for sub-teams, and make announcements regarding videos and social media.
 PR Managers are also the immediate outlet for sources to contact (see website for more information).

-* Current PR Managers: @user
+* Current PR Managers: @diamondman207
-* Responsible Admins: @user (Influencer outreach), @user (Corporate Outreach & Socials)
+* Responsible Admins: @user (Influencer outreach), @minefact (Corporate Outreach & Socials)

 ### Developer Manager

 The Developer Manager is responsible for overseeing all current development projects, developers on staff, and brainstorming new projects to work on.
 They are responsible for maintaining current projects and working as a community to create new solutions.
 All suggestions, questions, or concerns that relate to development should be brought up with members of the development team.

 * Current Developer Manager: @user
-* Responsible Admin: @user
+* Responsible Admin: @minefact

 ### Website Manager